 9. Missing Your Statute of Limitations

-If you need to proceed to trial to obtain fair compensation for your personal injury, do so within Texas’ two-year statute of limitations.
+If you need to proceed to trial to obtain fair compensation for your personal injury or wrongful death, do so within Texas’ two-year statute of limitations.
 Missing this deadline is a sure way to lose your chance to obtain compensation.

 10.Failing to Hire an Attorney